-One of the wisest statements I have ever heard was from an old man in India who was chronicling his extraordinary life.
+One of the wisest statements I’ve ever heard was from an elderly man in India who was chronicling his extraordinary life.
 He said, “We are born into this world because we have not yet learned how not to be.”
 Those words rang true for me.
 So, here I am.
 I have not learned how not to be here.

-I remember my birth.
+Remarkably, I remember my birth.
 Later in life, I was surprised to find out that other people didn’t remember being born.
 The first memory I have is of watching my seventeen-year-old mother struggling to bring me into the world.
 I heard the doctor say, “She’s breach.”
-He then turned and gave instructions to a nurse.
+He then turned and said something to a nurse.

-I was watching, but not from a physical form.
-I seemed to exist in a nebulous state that could observe from many viewpoints in the room.
-I was at once near my mother and up in the corner of the room, behind the doctor and next to the nurse.
+I watched, but not from a physical form.
+I seemed to exist in a nebulous state that could observe from many viewpoints in the room at once.
+I was near my mother and up in the corner of the room, behind the doctor and next to the nurse.
 There was a lot of activity as they tried to turn the babe around in my mother’s womb.
 I guess I was stubborn because they gave up and I was pulled into the world feet first.
 Oddly, I have never been able to stand on my head or do cartwheels.
 Coincidence?
 Maybe.